Home Chef Review and $30 Off Your First Order

 So now that we’ve got the process down; let’s talk about what I like about Home Chef, and what I think needs improvement.

-Home Chef Positives
+Home Chef Pros and Cons

 - The meals are delicious — I suppose the most important part of this process was actually sitting down and enjoying nearly everything.
 In three weeks, we ordered nine meals and eight of them were great.
 The flavors were good, they were healthy and all made with fresh ingredients and I'm thrilled with the quality.